 View technical indicators like moving averages (SMA and EMA), and bollinger bands for Bank of Nova Scotia.
 Technical analysis essentially tries to study the supply and demand for a particular security and determine the stock trends for that security.
 Chartists use stock price movements for this form of Bank of Nova Scotia stock analysis.

 Bank of Nova Scotia Moving Average:

 BNS stock price movements can be forecasted by using triggers based on moving averages, which are also some of the simplest technical indicators.
 The way the averages are calculated in each of the 2 popular cases, that is SMA and EMA varies, however the interpretation of Bank of Nova Scotia chart patterns after the calculations remain the same.
-The 100 day moving average of 151.4 is below the last closing price of 53.72.
 A rise in trend over the long term indicates a long term uptrend.
 Similarly a falling BNS moving average implies that Bank of Nova Scotia stock price is falling.